 But let’s stick to plain language here.
 Why is it a fallacy to think that we can solve our burgeoning environmental problems by spending ever more money?
 Because generating ever more money is what burgeons the environmental problems to begin with!
 This is where the trophic theory of money comes in.

 I introduced the trophic theory in chapter 3 of Shoveling Fuel for a Runaway Train.
 The theory, in a nutshell, is that the volume of real money (adjusted for inflation) in an economy is a pretty good indicator of the ecological impact of that economy.
-I believe that the trophic theory of money should become the principle monetary framework in ecological economics, and am grateful that it will be presented in the second edition of the Daly and Farley textbook.
+I believe that the trophic theory of money should become the principal monetary framework in ecological economics, and am grateful that it will be presented in the second edition of the Daly and Farley textbook.

 Let’s review the basics here.
 In ecology, or the economy of nature, “trophic” refers to the flow of energy and nutrients.
 The lowest trophic level is the producers, or plants that produce their own food in the process of photosynthesis.
 Herbivorous animals eat plants, and carnivorous animals eat herbivores.
 That’s the economy of nature in a nutshell.
 No plants, no animals.
 In other words, plants are the foundation in the economy of nature, and they must be productive enough to produce more food than needed only for their own reproduction.
 There has to be surplus plant production in order for herbivores to exist and, in turn, enough herbivores to support the carnivores.